Some common grammar mistakes result from mishearing English words

-The correct preposition for linking reason with a following a consequence noun is for (see 111.
+The correct preposition for linking reason with a following consequence noun is for (see 111.
 Words with a Typical Preposition).
 An example is:

 (a) There are numerous reasons for grammar errors.

 The incorrect preposition that is sometimes used in such sentences is of.
 Part of the reason for it is probably transfer from another language.
-In French, for example, (a) would have the equivalent of of instead of for (cf. raison d’être – “reason of being” – in the post 135.
+In French, for example, (a) would have the equivalent of of instead of for (cf. raison d’être – “reason of being” – in 135.
 French Influences on English Vocabulary).
 However, English pronunciation probably plays a part too, reinforcing the mother tongue influence.

 Now these two consonants are very similar – /v/ is just more “voiced” than /f/.
 As a result, they must be easily confusable, making it easy for someone expecting of after reason to think that that is what they heard and what they should always say.